Streamerbot/docs/streamerbot/2.guide/23.extra-features/chat.md

 ::tip
 If you are using the chat overlay in OBS Studio, you can add custom CSS directly in your browser source settings!
 ::

+Below are some example snippets showing how to target these attributes in your CSS:

 ```css [style.css]
 /* Hide all rows originating from Twitch */